 In a recent webinar, I spoke with TiER1ers Dustin Shell and Rich Marmura about this challenge.
 (Check out the recording.)
 We’ve analyzed the barriers to change and the various touchpoints between an organization and an individual on their journey to readiness.
 And we’ve discovered a way to successfully roll out a change and make organizational readiness fun and measurable.

 The answer?
 Gamify change adoption.

 Pairing social game mechanics with change management best practices and behavioral science can lead to a fun, measurable, and integrated approach that gamifies change adoption and organizational readiness.
-What we’ve learned from gamifying change is organizations can use five design principles to inspire change in their people.
+What we’ve learned from gamified learning is organizations can use five design principles to inspire change in their people.

 - Make it relevant to your audience.

 - Make it an experience that fits into the performer’s life.

 - Make it optional with rewards that matter.

 There’s a lot of noise and content in the workplace.
 Cutting through all that noise is tricky but necessary for inspiring to participate.
 The trick is to make the desired change relevant to your people’s interests, goals, and responsibilities.

 Infusing learning with gamified learning tactics pulls people toward your message.
 Inviting people to participate and providing them with choices gives them ownership over their journey and the overall narrative.
 When people want to participate because they see the importance and feel the relevance to their lives, engagement soars.